-SolarCapture Pro, running on adapters which have the AppFlex PTP/hardware timestamping license, uses the hardware timestamp generated as packets are received by the adapter.
-Using the Solarflare Enhanced PTP daemon, the adapter time can be synchronized to an external PTP clock source.
+SolarCapture Pro, running on adapters which have the AppFlex PTP/hardware timestamping activation key, uses the hardware timestamps generated as packets are received by the adapter.

+Using the Solarflare Enhanced PTP daemon, the adapter time and server system clock can be synchronized to an external PTP clock source.